SoftPillow20/tip-calculator/README.md

 I will continue to write better and maybe readable code in the future but for now I need to familiarize myself with the fundamentals of all the tools that I have used in this project.

+(June 26, 2025) Fixed input field not working on mobile phones:

+I faced a problem where the input field were not functioning correctly whenever I use my mobile phone.
+After researching for a bit, I found that it is better to use the "input" event handler than the previous "keydown" event handler that I used in my program.
+After experimenting how to use it, I then replaced the previous event handler with the "input" event handler in the inputFieldActive function.
+Turns out that this "input" event handler was the one I should have looked for.
+I probably should have searched a bit more before creating the whole logic of my program to lessen the head ache that I got when making this program (rookie mistake I guess).

 ## Author

 - Frontend Mentor - [@SoftPillow20](https://www.frontendmentor.io/profile/SoftPillow20)